 In his latest “Dear Grandson,” Stan Gerding continues the story about joining the Navy and his experience at boot camp.

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In “Stoned Immaculate,” Park recalls time spent in Amsterdam and meeting Diver Dave.
+In “Deck Hand,” Park examines reincarnation and astrology.

-John Michael continues his series, reflecting on life and people encountered, with three new stories about dealing with accepting yourself, being compassionate, and doing heroic things.
+John Michael continues his series, reflecting on life and people encountered, with two new stories, the first about judging others and the second about coping with struggle.

 Joseph Edwin Haeger reviews Gathering View by Jack C. Buck.
 (Punch Drunk Press)